alex-berk/py-simple-deployer/README.md

 A simple deployer written in plain Python without any external dependencies to manage home projects through GitHub Actions.

-## Getting started
+## Installation

-In order for application to always run in the background you'll need to add it as service.
-Here's an example on how to do it on Ubuntu:
+In order for application to always run in the background it will need to add itself as service.

-1. Copy `py-simple-deployer` script of necessary python version on your deployment server.
-Version 2.7 comes with your distro by default, but version 3.11 will be more stable.

-2. Update `PROJECTS_DIR` with a path to the directory with your projects in the script file.
+To start the installation process, run `install.sh` script with `sudo` privileges.

+Installer will ask you to provide some variables:\
+* Your preffered python version.
+Python 3.11 version might be more stable, but 2.7 might be the version that comes as a default with your distro
+* Project direcrory - folder where deployer service will be looking for subdirectories with deploy config file
+* Name of the deploy config file.
+Default is `lhs-deployer-settings.json`, located in the root of each project
+* Host and Port to for the deployer to listen
+* (optional) Name of the branch to checkout each time deployer is running

-3. Create a file `simpledeploy.service` in the `/etc/systemd/system` directory with this content:
+After that it'll create a `simpledeploy.service` in the `/etc/systemd/system` directory with content like that:

 ```
 [Unit]